topheman/npm-registry-browser/NOTES.md

 I installed [watchman](https://facebook.github.io/watchman/docs/install.html), which solved the problem ([known problem on MacOS](https://github.com/facebook/create-react-app/issues/871)).

 Note: `create-react-app` doesn't rely on the latest version `jest` (currently `jest@20.0.4`).
 This [should be resolved](https://github.com/amasad/sane/pull/91) for more recent versions.

+## React specific

+## Miscellaneous

+### CORS anywhere development proxy

+The npm registry doesn't return any CORS headers nor can it be called with jsonp.
+So any in-browser XHR request will be blocked.

+I made a little script that will proxy any request, adding those CORS headers to the response.
+It is automatically launched on `npm start`.

+Note: `./bin/cors-anywhere.js` is for development purpose only, it may not be suited for production.